vasturiano/d3-force-limit/README.md

 It can be used, for example to [keep nodes within boundaries](https://vasturiano.github.io/d3-force-pod/example/basic/).

 It also features a cushioning force that repels nodes away from the boundaries.
 This can be useful to prevent nodes from accumulating at the edge of the canvas.
+See [this example](https://observablehq.com/@vasturiano/d3-force-limit).

 This force works best if it is used as the last force in the simulation engine chain.